pengzhangzhi/home/index.md

 ## Misc
- - None of my work would be possible without the amazing brains I work with, [Alex Tong](https://www.alextong.net/), [Chengtong Wang](https://github.com/Wangchentong), [Zachary W Bezemek](https://scholars.duke.edu/person/zachary.bezemek/research) etc.
+ - None of my work would be possible without the amazing brains I work with, [Chengtong Wang](https://github.com/Wangchentong), [Zachary W Bezemek](https://scholars.duke.edu/person/zachary.bezemek/research) etc.
- - I maintain my [CV of Failure](pages/cv_of_failure.md), which many find to be encouraging.
  - I like boxing, running, swimming, hooping, surfing, skiing etc. Besides sports, I like watching loss go down and the diffusion sampling process.
  - I care about education equality and try to spend the rest of my spare time making science and knowledge more open.